gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileClassification.md

 The contents of Datasheet.pdf did not match any configured conditions and this file remains without a label.

-### Example 3: Scan a file in WhatIf mode for all known sensitive information types - Azure Information Protection unified labeling client only, preview version
+### Example 3: Scan a file in WhatIf mode for all known sensitive information types - Azure Information Protection unified labeling client only

 ```
 PS C:\> Set-AIPFileClassification -Path C:\Projects\Project1.docx -WhatIf -DiscoveryInfoTypes All